Hurricane Evacuation Procedures Checklist

 HURRICANE WATCH – 48 hours prior to storm arrival

-- Library Emergency Preparedness Committee keeps abreast of weather and hurricane information by checking local news sources and reading messages from the University ‘s Emergency Manager.
+- Library Safety & Security Committee keeps abreast of weather and hurricane information by checking local news sources and reading messages from the University ‘s Emergency Management Coordinator.
+The chair of the Safety & Security committee or his/her designate will communicate regularly with Library Staff and Partners as the weather event develops and new information comes from the Emergency Manager.

-- All library personnel should stay alert for news from the UNCW decision makers on next steps and major decisions; these will be posted on the UNCW and EH&S Web sites and available from the Emergency Hotline.
+- Library Staff and partners should stay alert for news from the UNCW decision makers on next steps and major decisions; these will be posted on the UNCW and EH&S Web sites, available from the Emergency Hotline and communicated by the University Librarian or Associate Director Library Access and Customer Support Services, a member of the University's Emergency Planning Group.

 - Review Randall Library Hurricane Procedures Checklist

 - Cancel of postpone scheduled events, meetings, and/or activities.
-For public events, call Marketing and Communications so they may add the cancellation notice to their press releases.
+For public events, contact the Office of University Relations so they may add the cancellation notice to their press releases.

 - Back up critical computer files, store in a safe place.